-Core French FSF4U1 Grade 12 University
+FSF4U1 Core French Grade 12 University

 This course provides extensive opportunities for students to speak and interact in French independently.
-Students will develop their listening, speaking, reading, and writing skills, apply language strategies in a wide variety of real-life situations, and develop their creative and critical thinking skills through responding to and interacting with a variety of oral and written texts.
-They will also enrich their understanding and appreciation of diverse French-speaking communities, and will develop skills necessary for lifelong language learning.
+Students will apply language-learning strategies in a wide variety of real-life situations, and will continue to develop their creative and critical thinking skills through responding to and interacting with a variety of oral and written texts.
+Students will also continue to enrich their understanding and appreciation of diverse French-speaking communities and to develop the skills necessary for life-long language learning.